apache/logging-log4j2/src/site/markdown/manual/cloud.md

 for changes by using the HTTP "If-Modified-Since" header.
 A patch has also been integrated into Spring Cloud Config starting with versions 2.0.3 and 2.1.1 for it to honor the If-Modified-Since header.
-In addition, the log4j-spring-cloud-config project will listen for update events published by Spring Cloud Bus and then verify that the configuratoin file has been modified, so polling via HTTP is not required.
+In addition, the log4j-spring-cloud-config project will listen for update events published by Spring Cloud Bus and then verify that the configuration file has been modified, so polling via HTTP is not required.

 Log4j also supports composite configurations.
 A distributed application spread across microservices could share a common configuration file that could be used to control things like enabling debug logging for a